Decimo marketed a confusing number of similar and similarly named hand-held calculators.

 Decimo was founded by Douglas Dorsett in Luton, Bedfordshire, England.
 The company had about 50 employees and marketed a wide range of office products, apparently just in the UK.

 Products included cash registers, photocopiers, dictating machines, electronic safes, electronic scales, and also some of the early digital watches (Blue Max).
-Many of the electronic calculators were manufactured by Phoenix in Japan.
+If I remember correctly, a company called Phoenix in Japan was one of the main suppliers of calculators.

 Douglas Dorsett semi-retired some time around 1990 and his son-in-law John Hadjipourou took over control.
 However, although turnover was very large, revenue dropped, and the company closed down in about 1992.